I went from living to existing

 A spider sat down beside her

 Little did I know what lay ahead.
-Tiredness turned to chronic fatigue.
-Bouts of nausea turned into 24/7 debilitating nausea.
-An allergy to alcohol turned into an allergy to almost everything, so extreme that I was reduced to only eating frozen white fish, white potato and peeled pear.
-My periods stopped, my bowels ceased working, my hair fell out then eventually stopped growing altogether.
+Crippling chronic fatigue, 24/7 debilitating nausea, allergies to almost everything leaving me so weak and vulnerable all I could eat was frozen white fish and peeled white potato.
+My periods stopped completely, my bowels ceased to work, ever, my hair fell out and even stopped growing.
 I itched from head-to-toe to the point it drove me to tears.
-I had malabsorption that had me limping to the toilet after only the smallest sip of water - which with chronic fatigue was torturous.
-I had lucid dreams so terrifying I'd throw myself out of bed in an attempt to wake myself up from them.
+I had malabsorption that had me limping to the toilet after just the smallest sip of water and I had lucid dreams so terrifying I'd throw myself out of bed in an attempt to wake myself up from them.
 The list of symptoms was endless and so incredibly painful.

 My catch 22

-I have always tried to understand people who suffered from depression but if I am honest up until this point, I didn't truly empathise.
-By now I was so ill that I didn't want to go on and I had no choice but to give up my job, the beach lifestyle and fly home.
-For the next two years, I lay in my parent's spare bedroom, rarely leaving the house.
-I saw specialist after specialist with a familiar prescription of antidepressants.
-The darkest period came when a doctor of last resort told me that I would eventually develop cancer and at that point, and only that point, would the NHS help me.
+Things got so bad I had no choice but to give up the job I'd worked so very hard for, the beach lifestyle I adored to fly home where I spent the next three years in my parent's spare bedroom, rarely leaving the house, rarely having the energy to even get out of bed.
+I saw specialist after specialist with their offers of the familiar prescriptions of anti nausea medication, laxatives, anti anxiety and antidepressant pills.
+The darkest period came when a doctor of last resort told me that I would eventually develop cancer and at that point, and only at that point would the NHS help me.
 The Joseph Keller Catch 22 was that I was too sick and with too many symptoms that I was too expensive to treat, so they wouldn't, not until I developed a terminal disease.

 Action cures fear, inaction creates terror